LBS-UFMG/bioinfo-in-high-school/README.md

 # Supplementary material

-*Supplementary material for The Code of Life: a Pilot Bioinformatics Curriculum for Brazilian High Schools*
+*Supplementary material for "The Code of Life: a Pilot Bioinformatics Curriculum for Brazilian High Schools"*

 ## Projects links